Amended 3 September 2021. Home

 1. Second edition rules are in effect.

-3. A 7 PM turn has been added to each day and June 20th has been deleted.
-The game length is 28 turns – 16 to 19 June.
+4. A 7 PM turn has been added to each day and the game length is 28 turns – 16 to 19 June.

-7. In a rare situation as described below, Prussian and Anglo-Allied units may attack a single French unit.
+8. In a rare situation as described below, Prussian and Anglo-Allied units may attack a single French unit.
 This situation could theoretically occur when Prussian and Anglo-Allied units are both adjacent to a single French unit and cannot move due to French ZOCs.
-They can only attack the same French unit if there is no other legal way to resolve the attack.
+They can only attack the same French unit if there is no other legal resolution.

 1. Grid coordinates: Print letters A through WW along the east and west edges of the mapboard.
 Print numbers 1 through 57 along the north and south edges.
 Start row A in the northeast and northwest corners.
 Start row 1 in the southeast corner.
 Thus, row V bisects Nivelles and St. Gery; row 27 bisects Wavre and Quatre Bras; Waterloo is E-43, Nivelles is V-38, Quatre Bras is X-27, and Fleurus is JJ-13.

-2. The PAA player enters their units scheduled to arrive that turn in one pile (one on top of the other) on the partial (non-playable) hex on the edge of the board where the designated road enters.
-Incoming units may not be placed on board directly into enemy zones of control (ZOC).
-If this 1st road entry (playable) hex is in enemy ZOC or occupied by an enemy unit, the reinforcements may delay entry on that road to a later turn when free of enemy ZOC or enter the next unblocked secondary or primary road as you move clockwise around the board.
+2. The PAA player enters their units scheduled to arrive that turn in one pile (one on top of the other) on the partial (non-playable) hex on the edge of the board where the designated road enters (Braine le Comte - U48, Hal - C57, Brussels - B46 respectively).
+Incoming units may NOT be placed on board directly into enemy ZOC.
+The arriving units must enter the 1st road (playable) hex (Braine le Comte - U47, Hal - D56, Brussels - A45) and if this hex is in enemy ZOC or occupied by an enemy unit, the reinforcements may delay entry on that road to a later turn when free of enemy ZOC or enter the next unblocked secondary or primary road as you move clockwise around the board.
 This is further outlined in the rules under “Order of Appearance”.

-3. Units must stop on the first wooded hex they reach, even is the “green” in only on the opposite side of the river.
+3. Units must stop on the first wooded hex they reach, even if the woods are on the opposite side of the river.

 4. The Headquarters units have no delaying power whatsoever and need not be used in play.